msyamsula/restapi-java/README.md

 8. @RequestParam "type" "name" : get variable from requestparam (args)
 9. @Override: it means implement function of interface
 10. @JsonProperty: specify json key for class attribute
+11. @Respository: set class as repository
+12. @Service: set class as service
+13. @RepositoryRestResource(name = "path"): specify endpoint that is given by data rest what i mean by repository is layer in java application boilerplate java application is: controller -> service -> dao/repository -> database(persistent)

 DOCUMENTATION